hol-workshop/migrate_to_atp/README.md

 ![](/files/sql_dev_4.png)

 We successfully enabled GGADMIN in our target Autonomous Database and created target table structures.
-Let's proceed to Step 3.

-# Step 3
+# LAB 3

 With Oracle GoldenGate Classic for PosgreSQL, you can perform initial loads and capture transactional data from supported PostgreSQL versions and replicate the data to a PostgreSQL database or other supported Oracle GoldenGate targets, such as an Oracle Database.
 We have created and pre-loaded some test data into our test Postgresql database in step 1 using terraform automation.